 Jewish Federations of North America assistance programs.

 Over 300 non-profits are part of the Jewish Federations of North America.
-Most of the sites will provide social services and some form emergency assistance to all qualified low income individuals and seniors in the region, regardless of their religion, age, gender, or culture.
-Some sites may limit assistance to only Jewish members of the community.
+Most of the sites listed below will provide social services and some form emergency assistance to all qualified low income individuals and seniors in the region, regardless of their religion, age, gender, or culture.
+Some Jewish Federation Foundation organizations near you may limit assistance to only Jewish members of the community.
 Any type of funds are generally paid out from other local non-profits or charities that the federation partners with.

 The type of assistance will also vary.
 Locations may have financial assistance for basic needs such as rent, utilities, food, or medications.
 Other sites will not offer direct financial aid but may instead offer referrals to non-profits or charities that they partner with.
 In either case the Jewish Federation is another national charity organization that is committed to addressing poverty, providing social services, and assisting the less fortunate.

 Local facilities will often manage a special grant fund made available through the national Jewish Federation.
 Resources are available to assist individuals and families to receive a one-time gift for emergency needs such as utility shut-off, eviction, food, clothing or other basic needs.
 Some examples of what may be available are below.